mnlg/tokener/README.md

 Using custom alphabets is also possible by passing a custom string to the constructor or to the `setAlphabet()` method:

-    $tokener->setAlphabet('abcd123'); // generate random tokens with this characters only
+    $tokener->setAlphabet('abcd123'); // Generate random tokens with this characters only

 ## License